-1.1 Activities, registered office, legal form and registration number at the chamber of commerce a.
-Develop and apply technologies (directly as well as indirectly) to remove plastic pollution from the oceans/ seas on a large scale;
+1.1 Activities, registered office, legal form and registration number at the chamber of commerce

 Stichting The Ocean Cleanup ('the Foundation') was incorporated on February 15, 2013 and has its registered seat in Rotterdam.
 The Foundation is registered at the Chamber of Commerce under the number 57262632.
 Stichting The Ocean Cleanup is a non-profit organization and recognized as an ANBI (Algemene Nut Beogende Instelling) by the Dutch Tax Authorities.